A term that can be a little confusing in commercial real estate is “imputed equity.”

 4. Changes to Zoning Laws Can Affect an Asset

 Imputed equity can also occur when there are changes to zoning laws.
-Suddenly you’re able to build more on a piece of property.
+Suddenly you’re able to build more on a piece of property with the right zoning permit.
 According to Prager, zoning changes would definitely modify the valuation of a property.

 Best Practices When Working With Estimated Imputations